Why Study Linguistics, English Language and Bilingualism?

 Our Research in Bilingualism and Linguistics

-Our vibrant research environment is also manifest through various events throughout the year, ranging from individual talks to informal seminars and workshops to large conferences.
+At Bangor you will be part of a vibrant, innovative research community which is supported through various events throughout the year, ranging from individual talks to informal seminars and workshops to large conferences.
 Many of these are open not just to academic staff, but also to students and to the general public.